sensu/sensu-docs/content/sensu-core/2.0/reference/filters.md

 ## How do Sensu filters work?

-Sensu Filters are applied when Event Handlers are configured to use one or more Filters.
-Prior to executing a Handler, the Sensu server will apply any Filters configured for the Handler to the Event Data.
-If the Event is not removed by the Filter(s) (i.e. filtered out), the Handler will be executed.
+Sensu filters are applied when **event handlers** are configured to use one or more filters.
+Prior to executing a handler, the Sensu server will apply any filters configured for the handler to the **event** data.
+If the event is not removed by the filter(s) (i.e. filtered out), the handler will be executed.
 The filter analysis flow performs these steps:

-* When the Sensu server is processing an Event, it will check for the definition of a `handler` (or `handlers`).
-Prior to executing each Handler, the Sensu server will first apply any configured `filter` (or `filters`) for the Handler
+* When the Sensu server is processing an event, it will check for the definition of a `handler` (or `handlers`).
+Prior to executing each handler, the Sensu server will first apply any configured `filter` (or `filters`) for the handler.
-* If multiple `filters` are configured for a Handler, they are executed sequentially
+* If multiple `filters` are configured for a handler, they are executed sequentially.
-* Filter `statements` are compared with Event data
+* Filter `statements` are compared with event data.
-* Filters can be inclusive (only matching events are handled) or exclusive (matching events are not handled)
+* Filters can be inclusive (only matching events are handled) or exclusive (matching events are not handled).
-* As soon as a Filter removes an Event (i.e. filters it out), no further analysis is performed and the Event Handler will not be executed
+* As soon as a filter removes an event (i.e. filters it out), no further analysis is performed and the event handler will not be executed.

 {{< note title="Note" >}}
 Filters specified in a **handler set** definition have no effect.
 Filters must be specified in individual handler definitions.
 {{< /note >}}

-### Inclusive and Exclusive Filtering
+### Inclusive and exclusive filtering

 Filters can be _inclusive_ `"action": "allow"` (replaces `"negate": false` in Sensu 1) or _exclusive_ `"action": "deny"` (replaces `"negate": true` in Sensu 1).
-Configuring a handler to use multiple _inclusive_ filters is the equivalent of using an `AND` query operator (i.e. only handle events if they match _inclusive_ filters `x AND y AND z`).
+Configuring a handler to use multiple _inclusive_ filters is the equivalent of using an `AND` query operator (i.e. only handle events if they match _inclusive_ filter `x AND y AND z`).
 Configuring a handler to use multiple _exclusive_ filters is the equivalent of using an `OR` operator (i.e. only handle events if they don’t match `x OR y OR z`).